-For example, the front of the home’s windows and gables might match, but its sides might have differing numbers of windows or dimensions.
-This still gives you the flexibility of a non-symmetrical home, while still maintaining the appearance of the preferred aesthetic.
+For example, the front of the home’s windows and gables might match, but its sides might have different numbers of windows or dimensions.
+This still gives you the flexibility of a non-symmetrical home while still maintaining the appearance of the preferred aesthetic.

 Builders and buyers who prefer a more traditional home are likely to enjoy symmetry.

-As you can see here, the front door and the upper middle window act a dual focal point for this Colonial Style home.
+As you can see here, the front door and the upper-middle window act as a dual focal point for this Colonial Style home.
 The front porch windows and secondary upstairs windows match completely.
 This particular home also takes advantage of the concept of “partial symmetry” by adding a bonus room on the left above the garage.

-This lovely Cape Cod home uses the second story window as a focal point, as each element of the home, including lighting fixtures, porch features, roof lines, and extensions, seem to unfold effortlessly from this central location. ote that the entire house, including the garage on the right, which is often an added "appendage," conforms to exact symmetry.
+This lovely Cape Cod home uses the second-story window as a focal point, as each element of the home, including lighting fixtures, porch features, rooflines, and extensions, seems to unfold effortlessly from this central location.
+Note that the entire house, including the garage on the right, which is often an added "appendage," conforms to exact symmetry.

 Finally, Georgian homes are often also built in a symmetrical style.
-In this Southern Colonial style house in the Georgian tradition, you can see the equally placed dormers, columns, and windows – all fanning out from the central axis of the front door.
+In this Southern Colonial-style house in the Georgian tradition, you can see the equally placed dormers, columns, and windows, all fanning out from the front doors central axis.